Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-Using these new delay solutions, we should now be able to derive corrections to the phases against time.
-Again we need to derive a solution interval!
+By using these new delay solutions, we should now be able to derive corrections to the phases over time.
+Once again, we need to establish a solution interval.

 • Using plotms, type the following into your CASA prompt: